drewolson/clip/README.md

 2. Next, use the `|>` operator along with `clip.opt`, `clip.flag`, and
    `clip.arg` to parse command line arguments and provide them as parameters to the function given to `clip.command`.
-3. Optionally use `clip.add_help` to generate help text for your command.
+3. Optionally use `clip.help` and `clip/help` to generate help text for your command.
 The user can view this help text via the `--help,-h` flag.
 4. Finally, run your parser with `clip.run`, giving it the command you have built and the list arguments to parse.
 I recommend using the `argv` library to access these arguments from both erlang and javascript.